laravel/docs/billing.md

         'default_tax_rates' => ['txr_id'],
     ]);

 Similarly to `invoicePrice`, you may use the `tabPrice` method to create a one-time charge for multiple items (up to 250 items per invoice) by adding them to the customer's "tab" and then invoicing the customer.
-For example, we may invoice a customer for two different products five shirts and two mugs:
+For example, we may invoice a customer for five shirts and two mugs:

     $user->tabPrice('price_tshirt', 5);
     $user->tabPrice('price_mug', 2);